 General CVs will say things like ‘I have great communication skills’, but what does that really say to the recruiter?
 Not much!
 An alternative to this is to say, ‘I successfully presented to 2,000 people at a key event’ or ‘I implemented change in the business and communicated it to the team.’

 These are great examples of how to show that you have actually done what you say and it can be a good opener for discussion during the interview.

-If you really want to impress at the interview stage, there are a few tricks you can pull out your sleeve.
+If you really want to build a great first impression at the interview stage, there are a few tricks you can pull out your sleeve.
 Firstly, be the best-dressed person in the room.
 You only have one opportunity to impress, so make sure you pull out all the stops with your outfit.

 Of course, this doesn’t mean you need to wear a ballgown to your interview, but a smart suit, groomed hair, and clean shoes are a good start.
 You should also show your most positive side by being upbeat throughout the interview, smiling and maintaining eye contact throughout the interview.

 It won’t hurt to find out a little more about the interviewer before the interview and LinkedIn is a great tool to use to extract this information.
 If you know a little about the interviewer, you can use it to build a bit of rapport.